 The significant perk of working remotely is that you could be anywhere in the world and it won’t affect your work.
 You could be spending time with your family & kids or enjoying the Sun in Bali.
-Your business will still be running as smoothly as it was when you were present in your home country.
+Your business will still run as smooth as it was when you were present in your home country.
 But is that really where the buck stops?

 You will come across endless articles about how working remotely is a dream come true (and I bet it is), but are you really investing your money right and getting the maximum returns?

-You, like a lot of other remote entrepreneurs, are doing a lot of things wrong that is costing you (or will cost in the future) a lot more money.
+You, like a whole lot other remote entrepreneurs, are doing a lot wrong that is costing you (or will cost in the future) a lot more money.
 Wouldn’t you want to save some extra thousand dollars that you are probably giving away and not even realizing it?

 The problem here is that people intentionally get themselves stuck in a very limited geographical sphere.
 If you have the mindset that traveling to places like Africa and Asia is crazy, you might be missing out on some great deals.
 To save big on taxes you need to:

-This remote work strategy not only works for established remote entrepreneurs but also startups.
+The remote work strategy works for both established remote entrepreneurs and startups.
 Starting your business in a country that treats you the best enhances your success rate.
 Imagine how much money you would save if you start your business in a country with lower tax rates.
 And why would you want to wait until you are making thousands of dollars to save more money anyway?

-On the other hand, with the advent of the internet, a globalizing world economy and the emergence of the developing world, the opportunities available to anyone that’s willing to adapt to these changes are unprecedented”
+Today, with the advent of the internet, a globalize world economy and opportunities are available to everyone.
+All you need to do, willing to adapt to these changes.